jeffwmair/baby-logs/README.md

 ### Running inside Development VM

 You can also run the application inside the vagrant VM.
-After the initial vagrant up, ssh into the box and switch to /vagrant dir.
-Then python run.py will start the app.
+After the initial vagrant up, ssh into the box and switch to /vagrant/app dir.
+Then `python -m server` will start the app.
 It should be available on `localhost:8071`.

 ### Debugging Unit Tests

+To run the tests at the command line:
+`python -m discover`
+This will find all th tests under the test package that start with "test"

 There is a launch configuration in vscode running 1 unit test module at a time.
 Currently not sure how to run "all" unit tests, but likely not hard to do.

-### Running inside Vagrant VM

-The application starts when the environment is first provisioned.
-But if the server (or the app) is shut down, you can run the app from the /vagrant directory with `python run.py`

 ## URLS